hollands-spoor/wp-accordion/readme.txt

 == styling ==

 At the root some basic styling variables are defined that can be overwritten by your theme.
-Most of these can be changed ad hoc by the user in de block-editor.
+Some of these can be changed ad hoc by the user in de block-editor.
 These are:

     --wp--custom--accordion--transition-time: 0.1s;
     --wp--custom--accordion--margin-top: 0px;